-- 6.19 The Council requires all employees to disclose any interests which may conflict with their public duty by completing a Declarations of Interests Form.
+6.18 The Council requires all employees to disclose any interests which may conflict with their public duty by completing a Declarations of Interests Form.
 The form is accessible from the Council's intranet, The Wire.
-The Council also requires all employees in specified designated posts^[1] to complete a Declarations of Interests Form on taking up the post and on any change in personal circumstances. - 6.20 ELT members or their nominated officer will use the information on Declaration of Interests Forms to compile and maintain a register of pecuniary and personal interests for their area of responsibility.
+The Council also requires all employees in

+- specified designated posts^[1] to complete a Declarations of Interests Form on taking up the post and on any change in personal circumstances. - 6.19 Executive Leadership Team (ELT) members or their nominated officer will use the information on Declaration of Interests Forms to compile and maintain a register of pecuniary and personal interests for their area of responsibility.
 Each ELT member will review their register and consider whether any steps need to be taken to avoid conflict when relevant employees complete and resubmit forms.
 The register is not available for public inspection and there is no statutory requirement to make them available.
-However, subject to any exemptions which may apply, information contained within the register will be disclosed in accordance with the Freedom of Information Act 2001. - 6.21 Every endeavour is made to keep the registers up to date but the onus is on employees to ensure that their registration details are accurate and up to date.
-Information will be

-• all posts at Band 5 or above level or their non-Reward equivalent maintained and held on the register during the employees' employment and for six years thereafter.
+However, subject to any exemptions which may apply, information contained within the register may be disclosed in accordance with the Freedom of Information Act 2000. - 6.21 Every endeavour is made to keep the registers up to date but the onus is on employees to ensure that their registration details are accurate and up to date.
+Information will be maintained and held on the register during the employees' employment and for six years thereafter.
 In addition to completion of the declaration of interests' form, employees must also declare any interests at meetings as appropriate.
 Failure to disclose such interests may lead to disciplinary action under the council's policies.